alma-oss/fkafka-application/Examples.md

     let incrementOuputCount = incrementTotalOutputEventCount instance outputStream       // output metric should be in application itself (input is internal, since whole application is consumer which logs input events)

     // prepare producer
-    use! produce = producer {               // computed expression to help create producer and produce function toStream outputStream
+    use! produce = producer {               // computation expression to help create producer and produce function toStream outputStream
         serialize Serializer.serialize
         increment incrementOutputCount